-Are you still looking for reasons to create e-textbooks for students?
-Well, it’s 2019, and most of the schools and universities have already accepted digital textbooks as the future of education.
+Are you still looking for reasons to create interactive textbooks for students?
+Well, it’s 2023, and most schools and universities have already accepted digital textbooks as the future of education.
 If you draw a comparison between the two, i.e., traditional textbooks and interactive textbooks, you will see that e-textbooks clearly fare better than regular textbooks.
-For K-12 students, interactive textbooks/ebooks act as a learning companion, as it offers constant interaction.
+For K-12 students, interactive textbooks/e-textbooks act as a learning companion, as it offers constant interaction.

 Moreover, if you plan to keep your target audience engaged, you need to provide them with something that will hold their interest for a longer time.
 For these reasons, and many more listed below, publishers should really consider creating interactive textbooks for engaging K-12 students.